apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 Enabling TLS for Solr is a straight-forward process once you have a [**PKCS12 keystore**]((https://en.wikipedia.org/wiki/PKCS_12)) containing an [X.509](https://en.wikipedia.org/wiki/X.509) certificate and private key; as of Java 8, PKCS12 is the default keystore format supported by the JVM.

+There are two basic use cases supported by the Solr operator.
+First, you can use cert-manager to issue a certificate and store the resulting PKCS12 keystore in a Kubernetes TLS secret.
+Alternatively, you can create the TLS secret manually from a certificate obtained by some other means.
+In both cases, you simply point your SolrCloud CRD to the resulting TLS secret and corresponding keystore password secret.

-### cert-manager
+### Use cert-manager to issue the certificate

-Behind the scenes, the Solr operator relies on [cert-manager](https://cert-manager.io/docs/), a Kubernetes controller for managing TLS certificates, including renewing certificates prior to expiration.
+[cert-manager](https://cert-manager.io/docs/) is a popular Kubernetes controller for managing TLS certificates, including renewing certificates prior to expiration.
 One of the primary benefits of cert-manager is it supports pluggable certificate `Issuer` implementations, including a self-signed Issuer for local development and an [ACME compliant](https://tools.ietf.org/html/rfc8555) Issuer for working with services like [Let’s Encrypt](https://letsencrypt.org/).

-If you already have a TLS certificate you want to use for Solr, then you don't need cert-manager and can skip down to [User supplied TLS Certificate](#-User-supplied-TLS-Certificate) later in this section.
+If you already have a TLS certificate you want to use for Solr, then you don't need cert-manager and can skip down to [I already have a TLS Certificate](#-Already-Have-a-TLS-Certificate) later in this section.
 If you do not have a TLS certificate, then we recommend installing **cert-manager** as it makes working with TLS in Kubernetes much easier.

-Another benefit is cert-manager can create a [PKCS12](https://cert-manager.io/docs/release-notes/release-notes-0.15/#general-availability-of-jks-and-pkcs-12-keystores) keystore automatically when issuing a `Certificate`, which allows the Solr operator to mount the keystore directly on our Solr pods.
+#### Install cert-manager

 Given its popularity, cert-manager may already be installed in your Kubernetes cluster.
 To check if `cert-manager` is already installed, do:
 ```